eshukla15/Cybersecurity-Homelab/README.md

 ---

 ## IP Addressing: Public vs Private, Static vs Dynamic

-Explain the difference clearly for reviewers/interviewers.
-Provide examples and what typical command outputs show.

 ### Public vs Private IPs (short)
 - **Private IPs** are used inside local networks and are not routable on the public internet.
 Common ranges include `10.0.0.0/8`, `172.16.0.0/12`, and `192.168.0.0/16`.